Skip to Content

 Here are a few different water taxi services you can take to the Toronto Islands:

 Have you been to the Toronto Islands before?
+Do you prefer taking the ferry or water taxi?
 Let me know on Twitter or Instagram!

 Be sure to keep up with me on Instagram, TikTokTwitter, Facebook, and Pinterest if you aren’t already!